am01264/writings/2018-05-28 What's In A Word.md

+---
-# Whats In A Word?
+title: Whats In A Word?
+description: The power of language and speech
+date: 20180528Z
+---

 The power of a good speech can rouse me, but an oustanding speech astounds me.